Black Knight (Dane Whitman): Ebony Blade

 Dane Whitman eventually gained the Ebony Blade, a weapon that had been passed down through the ages from one of his ancestors to another.
 Although it was incredibly powerful, it carried a harmful curse that caused Whitman to eventually abandon it.
 As of New Excalibur #10, Whitman gained possession of a faux Ebony Blade.

 Excalibur

 For a time, Dane Whitman also wielded Excalibur in his battles against the evil dark wizard Necromon in Hulk (UK) #42-63, but later relinquished it to a reborn King Arthur.

 Scientific paraphernalia

 Dane Whitman first became the Black Knight to atone for the crimes that his uncle Nathan Garrett had committed using the name.
 He started out with his uncle's non-magical tools: a javelin that fired energy blasts, a suit of body armor, and a genetically-engineered winged white horse named Aragorn.

 Power lance

 The power lance is an invention of his late uncle Garrett's.
-Whitman would make use of the former Black Knight's signature weapon designed through his expertise in mechanical automation as an alternative to using the Ebony Blade for a while.
-Taking the appearance of a typical jousting shaft, the power lance is a marvel of technological craftsmanship studded with numerous modern armaments and gadgetry.
+Whitman would make use of the former Black Knight's signature weapon, designed through his expertise in mechanical automation, as an alternative to using the Ebony Blade for a while.
+Taking the appearance of a typical jousting shaft, the power lance is studded with numerous modern armaments and gadgetry.